 I was a guest of UnCruise Adventures however words and sentiment are my own.
 UnCruise did not see or approve this post before publishing.

 The Nitty Gritty of What’s It’s Like on the Safari Endeavor with UnCruise (FAQ)

 Map of trip route

-The map below should only be used as a reference since weather and sea conditions will affect which islands are visited and what activities will be offered.
+The map below is a reference only since weather and sea conditions will affect which islands are visited and what activities will be offered.
 (Click the arrow in the upper left-hand corner for descriptions.)